minetest-mods/minetest-mods.github.io/index.md

 Click here: [Open Request](https://github.com/minetest-mods/minetest-mods.github.io/issues/new?title=New%20mod%20request)

+After opening a request ticket, you will be asked to initiate a "Transfer" request to move your mod.
+If you want to fork your moved repository back, you are obviously free to do so.
+You will be granted admin access on the moved repository.
+More information on the "Transfer" procedure can be found here: [Transfer Information](https://help.github.com/articles/transferring-a-repository/)

+We also send all mod owners a "become a member of minetest-mods" invitation.
+This invitation does not need to be accepted, and is merely for you (and us) to show who is participating in the minetest-mods organization.
+You do not require the invite.
+If you missed it, and would still like to become a listed member, please request another invitation.

 ## Can any Minetest mod be added?

 * Mods should preferrably be licensed under an OSI approved license.